The Complete Guide to Postmates Tipping Etiquette

 Food for Thought

-As technology improves, the on-demand economy will continue to support millions of U.S. workers.
+As technology improves, the on-demand economy will continue to offer millions of jobs and employ a ton of U.S. workers.
 Without this workforce there would be no Lyft rides, Uber Eats meals, or Postmates deliveries.

 By tipping your Postmate, you’re supporting a hard-working individual.
 You’re also supporting the convenience of the gig economy — the convenience that allows Americans to sit on their couch during rush hour and order Chinese take out from NYC hot spots.